Self-Advocacy: Resources for Students

 Participating in ELSO programs helps students during the language acquisition process.
 In our courses, workshops, and tutoring sessions, we teach students strategies for building fluency, preparing for class discussions, moving through the writing process, reading with focus, and taking effective reading notes.
 You can find many of the materials we have developed in the ELSO program Canvas site, in which you may self-enroll.

 But self-advocacy is also important.
 You can request that your instructors consider pedagogical adaptations that would remove obstacles to your learning and to fair and equitable assessment of your knowledge.
-Here you will find letters you can use to request allowances.
+On this page, we provide resources designed to help you begin a conversation with your instructors on what they can do to best support you as a student.

 Permission to record a class (link to Permission letter)